History of Bengal: Nanda Empire (c. 345 – 322 BCE)

-Maurya Empire (c.
+Mauryan Empire (c.
 322 – 185 BCE)

 The Mauryan Empire unified most of the Indian subcontinent into one state for the first time and was one of the largest empires in subcontinental history.
 The empire was established by Chandragupta Maurya.
 Under Mauryan rule, the economic system benefited from the creation of a single efficient system of finance, administration, and security.
 The reign of Ashoka ushered an era of social harmony, religious transformation, and expansion of the sciences and of knowledge.
-Chandragupta Maurya's embrace of Jainism increased social and religious renewal and reform across his society, while Ashoka's embrace of Buddhism has been said to have been the foundation of the reign of social and political peace and non-violence across the subcontinent.
 Ashoka sponsored the spreading of Buddhist missionaries to various parts of Asia.
 The Mauryans built the Grand Trunk Road, one of Asia's oldest and longest major roads connecting the Indian subcontinent with Central Asia.
+A passage from Pliny suggests that the "Palibothri" or the rulers of Pataliputra, held dominion over the entire region along the Ganges River.
+Chinese traveler Hiuen Tsang observed stupas attributed to Ashoka in various locations, including Tamralipti and Karnasuvarna in West Bengal, Samataṭa in East Bengal, and Pundravardhana in North Bengal (currently in Bangladesh), indicating the widespread influence of the Mauryan Empire during Ashoka's reign.
+During Ashoka's time, Tamralipta served as the principal port of the Gupta Empire, facilitating communication between Ceylon (modern Sri Lanka) and Magadha.
+Ashoka is known to have visited Bengal, and he likely traveled to Tamralipta on at least one occasion.
+According to the Ceylonese chronicle, the Mahavamsa, Ashoka visited Tamralipta when Mahendra and Sanghamitta embarked on their voyage to Sinhala, carrying a holy branch of the Bodhi tree.
+This event occurred during the reign of the pious King Devanampriya Tissa of Ceylon.

+The Mahasthangarh inscription is an important piece of evidence that supports the presence of Mauryan rule in Bengal.
+Mahasthangarh, located in present-day Bogra District in Bangladesh, was an ancient city known as Pundranagara.
+The site holds great historical significance as one of the earliest urban centers in Bengal.
+The inscription, discovered at Mahasthangarh, is written in Brahmi script, which was widely used during the Mauryan period.
+The Mauryans, had their capital in Pāțaliputra, created two major bases in the east-Mahasthan and Bangarh.